On Monday, April 3, Palmer Trinity organized a Poetry Convocation to kick off National Poetry Month.

 Congratulations are also in order to 9th grader Jojo Jimenez and 7th grader Emilia Ramos, who earned honorable mentions for their poetry.

-convocation focused on readings by student Gabe Charur and winners of the school’s poetry contest, and guest poets:
+The convocation focused on readings by student Gabe Charur and winners of the school’s poetry contest, and guest poets:

 Caridad Moro-Gronlier, author of 'Tortillera: Poems'.
 Moro-Gronlier is a community-driven South Florida poet whose literary engagement includes writing workshops and public readings in partnership with local stakeholders.
 In 2021 she was among a select group of Miami poets chosen to be part of the "O, Miami Remembrance to Order Project."